Purefekt/Predicting-Stroke-using-Various-Classification-Methods/README.md

 ```
 cd Predicting-Stroke-using-Various-Classification-Methods
 ```
-Create a new conda environment and install packages
+Create a new conda environment and install all packages
 ```
 conda env create -f environment.yml
 ```